 I am a Political Scientist and Associate Professor at FGV/EBAPE, a school of business and public administration in Rio de Janeiro.
-I was previously Assistant Professor at Rutgers, and I have held visiting appointments at Nuffield College, Princeton, Yale, and IUPERJ (currently IESP).
+I was previously Assistant Professor at Rutgers, and I have held visiting, temporary, or courtesy appointments at Nuffield College, Princeton, Yale, the Woodrow Wilson Center for International Scholars, and IUPERJ (currently IESP).
 I specialize in Latin American politics, and have written on executive-legislative relations, political parties, voting behavior, and the politics of public policy.
 This website provides information about my published and ongoing projects, as well as links to data and replication materials.
 I try to keep it updated, but feel free to contact me with suggestions, corrections, or to request materials not available here.

-I am the author of "Partisans, Antipartisans, and Nonpartisans" (with David Samuels), published in 2018 by Cambridge University Press.
-In this book, we employ a mix of observational and experimental techniques to examine the determinants and consequences of party identification in Brazil.
-We devote quite a lot of attention to negative partisanship, which is particularly important despite having been overlooked by the previous literature.
-The main message of the book is that partisanship and antipartisanship developed in tandem in Brazil, and have shaped voting behavior to a much greater extent than has been previously acknowledged.
+My first book "Partisans, Antipartisans, and Nonpartisans" (with David Samuels) was published in 2018 by Cambridge University Press and is now also available in a paperback version.
+We employed a mix of observational and experimental techniques to examine the determinants and consequences of party identification in Brazil.
+The main message of the book is that partisanship and antipartisanship developed in tandem in Brazil and have shaped voting behavior to a much greater extent than has been previously acknowledged.
+We are currently working of an extension and update of the arguments in the book to include the 2018 Brazilian election and beyond.

-I am also engaged in two public-policy related projects.
+I am also engaged in two public policy related projects.
 One is a Metaketa II field experiment on the formalization of low-income microentrepreneurs, in which I collaborate with Anna-Katharina Lenz, Rafael Goldszmitdt, and Martin Valdivia.
-Data collection from the endline survey was recently completed and data analysis is being carried out.
-The other is a joint project with Natalia Bueno and Felipe Nunes in which we are assessing the political impacts of the "Minha Casa, Minha Vida" housing program.
-We are finishing a paper based on the first wave of a survey of beneficiaries and non-beneficiaries that ended in 2018, and a second wave is being planned for the second semester of 2019.
+Data collection from the endline survey was completed in 2019, a first paper from the project was published in Economics Letters, a second is forthcoming in The Journal of Politics, and more are in the works.
+The other is a joint project with Natalia Bueno and Felipe Nunes that assesses the political impacts of the "Minha Casa, Minha Vida" housing program.
+The first papers out of this project were recently published in the Journal of Politics and in the British Journal of Political Science, and a two others are in preparation or under review.

-- (Forthcoming 2020, with Daniela Campello) "Merit, Luck and Representation'', Cambridge University Press.
+- (2020, with Daniela Campello) "The Volatility Curse: Exogenous Shocks and Representation in Resource-Rich Democracies'', Cambridge University Press.

 - (2018, with David Samuels) "Partisans, Antipartisans, and Nonpartisans: Voting Behavior in Brazil'' Cambridge University Press.

-- (forthcoming 2019, with Juan Pablo Luna and Gokce Baykal) "Do Conditionalities Increase Support for Government Transfers?"
+- (2020, with Juan Pablo Luna and Gokce Baykal) "Do Conditionalities Increase Support for Government Transfers?"
 Journal of Development Studies.
+56(3):527-544.
 Supplemental information, data, and replication materials are available here.

 - (2019, with Mariana Batista and Timothy Power) "Measuring portfolio salience using the Bradley-Terry model: An illustration with data from Brazil'' Research & Politics.
 Supplemental information, data, and replication materials available here.